ludeknovy/jtl-reporter/README.md

 For additional information please refer to the [documentation](https://jtlreporter.site/docs/).

 ## Analytics
+Currently, the following metrics are collected:
-Currently, only one metric is collected - every 6 hours the backend application sends and event that the instance is alive.
+ * every 6 hours the backend application sends an event that the instance is alive
+ * report processing is finished

  If you dont want the analytics to be used, you can set `OPT_OUT_ANALYTICS` to `true` for backend service.
 Mixpanel service is used for storing the data.